 There’s no need to refreeze thawed turkey that’s been sitting out on the counter or out in the open for an extended time.

-Actually, it’s best not to consume it in the first place.
-It is preferable to waste food than to put your health at risk by consuming something that may or may not be healthy to consume.
+It’s best not to consume it in the first place.
+It is preferable to waste food than to put your health at risk by consuming something that may or may not be healthy.

 If you use the cold water thawing method, you can also freeze a thawed and cooked turkey.

 The taste and texture of the turkey will most likely deteriorate if it is thawed and then refrozen.
 When refreezing, remember this.
 To preserve the taste and texture, I don’t advocate refreezing more than once.

 Learn how to properly refreeze a thawed turkey by reading on.

 According to the USDA, you may freeze a turkey thawed out in the refrigerator (USDA).
 By refreezing an unthawed turkey, the quality of the taste and texture may be compromised.